Svaha: The Sixth Finger: Plot

 While driving the Henchman (now revealed as the cult founder Kim Je-seok) tells Gwangmok that he will soon die.
 He tells him the man he called Father was actually his disciple.
 He tells him he is the light and that Gwangmok is one of the stars that protect him.
 He tells him not be sad about the acts they committed.
 He tells him he has won the race against time and that there are things he must do for the world and offers for him to continue to serve.
 Gwangmok goes to strangle him and tells Kim that he is a predator who is desperate to live.
 The car eventually crashes.
 Both are pinned with fuel dripping onto them.
 Kim Je-seok is able to escape and starts to walk away.
 Gwangmok retrieves an object that the sister had given him.
 It turns out to be a lighter and he sets Kim Je-seok on fire killing him.

 Geum-hwa who is still alive holds her sister while the sister passes away.
+Pastor Park and Joseph arrive at the scene of the crash and witness Kim Je-seok's death.
+Pastor Park comforts the dying Gwangmok, covering him with his coat.
+As the police arrive and Pastor Park Park and Joseph drive away, Pastor Park has a crisis of faith.